stefangabos/world_countries/README.md

 <small><a name="footnote"><sup>1</sup></a> for other languages the country names are in that particular language</small>

-The lists are currently available in **7 languages**: English, French, German, Japanese, Portuguese, Russian and Spanish.
+The lists are currently available in **8 languages**: English, French, German, Italian, Japanese, Portuguese, Russian and Spanish.

 Excerpt from the `data/en/countries.sql` file: